 The Company's bylaws require that the proposal or recommendation for nomination must be delivered to, or mailed and received at, the principal executive offices of the Company not earlier than the 150th day prior to the one year anniversary of the date the Company's proxy statement for the preceding year's annual meeting, and not later than the 120th day prior to the first anniversary of the date of the proxy statement for the preceding year's annual meeting.
-If the date of the annual meeting has changed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, shareholder proposals or director nominations must be so received not earlier than the 150th day prior to the tate of the 120th day prior to the date of such annual meeting and not later than the later of the 120th day prior to the date of such annual meeting and not later than the later of the 120th day prior to the date of such annual meeting and not later than the later of the 120th day prior to the date of such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.
+If the date of the annual meeting has changed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, shareholder proposals or director nominations must be so received not earlier than the 150th day prior to the date of such annual meeting and not later than the 120th day prior to the date of such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.
 The Company believes that this deadline is reasonable, as it affords sufficient time to print and send the proxy materials associated with annual meetings of shareholders.